Abades, Tenerife: From Los Abriguitos to Abades

 Abades is the result of a relatively recent development.
 The former villages were higher in the mountains at the edge of the natural forest, usually where water could be obtained by digging gullies deep into the mountains to catch the water.
-Behind the “red mountain” of Abades is a small harbour, the “enseñada de Abades,” which was primarily used to ship the red stones from the local quarry to other islands as far as Cuba as well as for local fishermen.
+Behind the “red mountain” of Abades is a small harbour, the “ensenada de Abades” (literally: Abades Cove), which was primarily used to ship the red stones from the local quarry to other islands as far as Cuba as well as for local fishermen.
 Goat keepers used to live in natural caves after the few winter rainfalls, then headed back to Arico during the long dry season.
 The lighthouse, halfway between Abades and Poris de Abona, was built in 1902 and replaced with a new tower in 1978.
 1978 was a key year for the development of this area with the opening of the Tenerife South Airport Reina Sofia and the connection through the Autopista TF-1.
-Between 1978 and 1986, this place was named “Los Abriguitos,” and many wooden hutments were built to host the new tourists.
+Between 1978 and 1986, this place was named “Los Abriguitos”, and many wooden hutments were built to host the new tourists.
 In 1986, all wooden hutments were burned and the Abades project started with a wall facing the sea.
 In 1987, the square and the small church were built; in 1988, exit 18 on the motorway took its present shape; in 1993, the roads were covered with asphalt, and the tennis court and small park were finished.